"one of the leading contemporary performers on the instrument" The Scotsman "leading Scottish harper Karen Marshalsay" The Herald

-Karen Marshalsay uses fingernail technique on gut and wire-strung clarsachs (Scottish harps), bray harp and Paraguayan harp, specializing in the traditional music of Scotland and Latin America.
+Karen Marshalsay is one the few modern players using fingernail (as well as finger pad) technique on gut and wire-strung clarsachs (Scottish harps), bray harp and Paraguayan harp, specializing in the traditional music of Scotland and Latin America, and her own compositions.
 Her playing has developed through the folk world of feisean, festivals, workshops and instruction from such leading players as Bill Taylor and Alison Kinnaird (Scottish) and Bill Morgan and Rito Pedersen (Latin American).
 Karen received a Distinction in her LTCL recital in 2010 - the first time this has been awarded to an all Scottish traditional repertoire.
 She is currently the wire harp tutor at the Royal Conservatoire of Scotland.

 Karen was Composer in Residence with Harps North West for 2015-16, writing a new piece for harp ensemble, The Lay of the Land, which was premiered on 11 December 2016.

-The Road to Dalginross for string quintet was performed by Mr McFalls's Chamber at the Tolbooth Stirling in April 2016 as part of Distil.
+The Road to Dalginross for string quintet was performed by Mr McFalls's Chamber at the Tolbooth Stirling in April 2016 as part of the Distil Showcase.
+Karen had previously been invited to take part in a Distil weekend mentored by Greg Lawson and Jim Sutherland the previous October.

 As part of the prestigious Celtic Connections New Voices series Karen’s commission Journeying, written for three harps (Karen was joined by Bill Taylor & Heather Yule) and two percussionists (Davy Cattanach & Keith Bleasby) was performed at the Glasgow Royal Concert Hall on 31 January 1999 to critical acclaim.
 The piece was performed again in Glasgow Cathedral as part of Celtic Connections 2000, along with new works Promises to Keep and The Neo Gosteg, for harp and fiddle, (performed by the composer, Bill Taylor and Iain Fraser on fiddle).